Phi999/Library-Management-system-Python-/README.md

 Header for Books that are borrowed:
 Title	Id	From	 To
          (date) (date)
-For books examples i used : https://gist.github.com/jaidevd/23aef12e9bf56c618c41 You need : csv library (pip install csv) pandas(pip install pandas)
+For books examples i used : https://gist.github.com/jaidevd/23aef12e9bf56c618c41 and added 'Id' Thank you @jaidevd!
+You need :
+csv library (pip install csv)
+pandas(pip install pandas)